 The polynomial approximation step exploits structure that exists in the nonlinear model.
 For example, p, q, r, and x_c typically enter linearly with nonlinear functions of α , β , and/or φ .
-To illustrate the point, consider the state-derivative $\dot{\phi} = p + \tan \theta (q \sin \phi + r \cos \phi)$ from Eq.
-(12).
+To illustrate the point, consider the state-derivative $\dot{\phi} = p + \tan \theta (q \sin \phi + r \cos \phi)$ from Equation 12.
 The value of θ is held at its trim value during approximation.
 Notice, q and r enters linearly with nonlinear functions of φ .
 By examining each state-derivative separately, insight can be gained on the structure of the nonlinear model.

-The assumed structure of the polynomial approximation used in this paper is shown while presenting the approximated closed-loop polynomial model in Appendix B. This structure is used to determine the second- and third-degree terms to include in the polynomial functions.
-The coefficients of the polynomial functions are computed to approximate Eq.
-(23) over a specified range of the closed-loop state-space.
-The range of the state-space is chosen to be the seven dimensional hypercube in Table 4.
-The state values roughly fall within the range of the slow alpha falling-leaf motion [13].
-Values are provided in degrees for ease of interpretation.
-The hypercube is uniformly gridded along each dimension by the number of points specified in Table 4.
-This gridding results in a total of 60,000 samples in the hypercube.
-The nonlinear function $\mathcal{F}{\text{nonl}}$ is evaluated at these points and least-squares is used to compute the polynomial coefficients that minimize the difference between \mathcal{F}{nonl} and the polynomial function at these 60,000 samples.
-The approximation results a cubic degree polynomial model of the form
+The assumed structure of the polynomial approximation used in this paper is shown while presenting the approximated closed-loop polynomial model in Appendix B. This structure is used to determine the second and third degree terms to include in the polynomial functions.
+Then the coefficients of the polynomial functions are computed to approximate Equation (23) over a specified range of the closed-loop state-space.
+The range of the state space is chosen to be the seven dimensional hypercube in Table 2.
+The table provides the minimum and maximum deviations of each state from the trim point in Equation (19).
+Values are provided in degree for ease of interpretation.
+The hypercube is uniformly gridded along each dimension by the number of points specified in Table 2.
+This gridding results in a total of 60000 samples in the hypercube.
+The nonlinear function \mathcal{F}{nonl} is evaluated at these points and least squares is used to compute the polynomial coefficients that minimize the difference between \mathcal{F}{nonl} and the polynomial function at these 60000 samples.
+The approximation results a cubic degree polynomial model of the form:

-$$\dot{x}{\rm cl} = \mathcal{P}(x{\rm cl}) \tag{24}$$
+$$\dot{x}{cl} = \mathcal{P}(x{cl}) \tag{24}$$

-$\mathcal P$ is provided in Appendix B for both the baseline and the revised controller.
+\mathcal{P} is provided in Appendix B for both the baseline and the revised controller.